kpousti/cse15l-lab-reports/LabReport4.md

  You can always check by typing `less ListExamples.java`

 ![seven](checktosee.pdf)
-- Keys pressed: `ls`, `less te<tab>`
+- Keys pressed: `ls`, `less ListE<tab>`
-- Effect: Uses ls to list the contents of the current directory, then uses less to view the contents of the `Test.sh` file.
+- Effect: Uses ls to list the contents of the current directory, then uses less to view the contents of the `ListExamples.java` file.
 It showed up changed...

 # Step 8